Michael Flannery: Role during the Troubles and later life

-Four months after the verdict of the arms trial, Flannery was named as Grand Marshall of the Saint Patrick's Day Parade in New York City.
-His appointment caused considerable controversy within the Irish-American community and several high-profile figures boycotted the parade that year, including the Archbishop of New York Terence Cooke.
+Four months after the verdict of the arms trial, Flannery was named by the Ancient Order of Hibernians (the largest Irish Catholic fraternal organization in America) as Grand Marshall of the St. Patrick's Day Parade in New York City.
+His appointment was widely condemned by the Irish American majority, the press, and the U.S. government.
+Figures and institutions boycotted the parade that year, including the Archbishop of New York Terence Cooke, Irish American politicians such as "The Four Horsemen" (Ted Kennedy, Tip O’Neill, Daniel Patrick Moynihan and Hugh Carey) and members of the Friends of Ireland, and U.S. Army and high school bands.

-In 1986 Flannery quietly resigned from NORAID following the decision by Sinn Féin to drop its abstentionist policy in the Republic of Ireland and to recognise Dáil Éireann as the legitimate governing body of Ireland.
+In 1986, Flannery quietly resigned from NORAID following the decision by Sinn Féin to drop its abstentionist policy in the Republic of Ireland and to recognise Dáil Éireann as the legitimate governing body of Ireland.
+Michael Flannery joined with veteran Republicans, including Joe Stynes and George Harrison to form Cumann na Saoirse.

 He opposed the Northern Ireland peace process, believing that Sinn Féin and the Provisionals had "sold out", and believed the removal of British troops from Northern Ireland was the only starting point upon which negotiations could begin.

-He died 30 September 1994, aged 91.
+He died on 30 September 1994, aged 91.
+From 1970 to 1991, NORAID was estimated to have raised $3.6 million: $3 million by 1986 and $600,000 by 1991.
+Historians, scholars, and IRA veterans said the total amount raised in America for the Provisional cause had been exaggerated and only formed a small portion of IRA income, pointing out that nearly all of the IRA money came from legitimate and criminal activities within the Republic of Ireland and Northern Ireland.